Home Page

 © Copyrighted photo taken by Mary Ann Owen

 On November 18, 2005 at the Shaw Conference Centre in Edmonton, Alberta, Canada, former four-time Canadian national 57-kg amateur champion Jeannine Garside (121¾ lbs) of Windsor, Ontario won the WIBA Junior Featherweight title with a ten round unanimous (99-90,99-90,98-91) decision over Lisa (120¾ lbs).
 Jeannine dropped Lisa for an eight count in the third round en route to dominating the rest of the fight with a steady barrage of solid punches.
 Lisa fell to 12-2-2 (4 KOs) with her most decisive pro loss to date while Jeannine Garside improved to 4-0 (1 KO).
-(For more of Mary Ann Owen's photos of this fight card, see MPEG/Photo Gallery #306 on the WBAN Records Member Site).

 On June 23, 2006 at the Shaw Conference Center in Edmonton, Alberta, Canada, Jeannine Garside (121 lbs) and Lisa (121 lbs) fought to a 10-round majority draw in a defense of Garside's WIBA title Final judges' scores were 95-95, 95-95, and 96-94 for Brown.
 Brown came out strong in the early rounds in an attempt to reclaim her title, winning the first three by setting the pace with effective aggression, getting off first and landing harder and more frequently.
 Garside made adjustments in the fourth and closed the bout well, trading toe to toe with Brown.
 “I thought I was pacing myself,” Garside told reporter Doug Rowe.
 “I thought I was taking the rounds.
 I had her back to the ropes and I had her hurt three times in the fight.
 I am confused.
 What they want is to see me fight her again and that’s fine.
 There will not be any question the next time I fight her.
-I has nothing to do with revenge, it just has to do with who is the champ, and I am the champ!”
+It has nothing to do with revenge, it just has to do with who is the champ, and I am the champ!”
 Lisa was equally adamant that she had won the bout, telling Rowe: “It was robbery.
-I came out to fight, I did what I had to do . . .
+I came out to fight, I did what I had to do ...
 I come and give the fight of my life and they call it a draw.
 I can’t believe it.
 The first time I fought her, I wasn’t in shape, I had so much going on I wasn’t mentally in shape, mentally and physically.
 This time I actually got my game together and I was hungry.
 So I came out to put on the best fight of my life.”
 Negotiations are reportedly under way for a third match between the two Ontario rivals.
 Jeannine moved her pro record to 5-0-1 (2 KOs).

 Lisa battles Melissa Hernandez in November 2006